SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

-A following `/` indicates a directory - so, in this case, all directories!
+A following `/` indicates a directory - so, in this case, these are all directories!
+Note that whilst some flags are present and have the same behaviour between commands, by and large this is not a rule.
+Different commands have different behaviours and purposes, so have different flags to control their behaviour.

 Now if we want to go back into the `Desktop` directory (a subdirectory of our home directory), we can pass it as an argument: